 - “We’re having a baby” – many of our fosters, volunteers and adopters have children of their own.
 Training can provide resources to prepare yourself and your pets for the addition of a new family member.
 If you do not trust your own animal, how can we trust placing them with a complete stranger?

 - “My dog is sick and I can’t afford it” – we are a 501c3 non-profit that relies solely on donations.
-There are many low cost spay/neuter and vaccination clinics in the city and options such as Care Credit, Go Fund Me, etc. Feel free to email us for a list of additional resources for low cost pet care.
+There are many low cost spay/neuter and vaccination clinics in the city and options such as Care Credit, Go Fund Me, etc. Check out the resources > documents section of our site for a list of providers.
+Feel free to email us for additional resources for low cost pet care.

 Found A Dog?